 This is the only book that we keep on our desks.
 The first hundred pages contain many techniques for making your sentences easy to read.
 They include all the grammar and punctuation advice you’ll ever need (explained extremely concisely), plus many tips for readability.
 Good news: You can probably ignore everything after page 86.

 Keys to Great Writing by Stephen Wilbers

-This is our favorite book on the list.
+The first half of this book (Part 1) is awesome, good enough to make the book our favorite book on this list.
 It teaches you the mechanics of writing well.
 It’s brilliantly concise, and is full of techniques that actually work.
 You have probably never heard of most of them.
 You may enjoy this book even if you hated English classes at school.
 We suspect that it particularly appeals to programmers, because it provides a much-needed logical framework for writing.
 The book summarizes several other books, including two other favorites of ours: Style: The Basics of Clarity and Grace and The Sense of Structure: Writing from the Reader’s Perspective.